Kenya burns 15 tonnes of ivory in anti-poaching fight, to destroy its stockpile by year-end

 “Illegal trade in wildlife has become a sophisticated transnational form of crime, comparable to other pernicious examples, such as trafficking of drugs, humans, counterfeit items and oil,” U.N Secretary General Ban Ki-Moon said in a statement.

 “It is driven by rising demand, and is often facilitated by corruption and weak governance.
-There is strong evidence of the increased involvement of organized crime networks and non-State armed groups.”
+There is strong evidence of the increased involvement of organised crime networks and non-State armed groups.”